-Prerequisite: one prior course in either linguistics or political practices and of the impact of these institutions and practices on society.
+An examination of the social basis of political institutions and practices and of the impact of these institutions and practices on society.
 Topics normally covered will include grass-roots and social movement activism, political participation, and the roots of power and authority.
-(Also listed as SOAN 3307 and
+(Also listed as SOAN 3307 and as a Peace and Conflict Studies Emphasis Course)